mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-00.md

 - Use your active Azure Subscription or the one provided for the hackathon.
 If you already have a subscription you can use it or you can get a free trial [here](https://azure.microsoft.com/free/).
 - Log into the [Azure Portal](https://portal.azure.com) and confirm that you have an active subscription that you can deploy cloud services.
 - Use the latest version of [Visual Studio](https://visualstudio.microsoft.com) or [Visual Studio Code](https://code.visualstudio.com) if you don't have it.
+- Clone the GitHub repository onto your workstation.

 ## Success Criteria